 During the open call for Big Ideas for the Edmonton Exhibition Lands, the City receives 104 submissions from Edmontonians and stakeholders via web portal, Requests for Expressions of Interest and unsolicited proposals.

 The City launches an open call for Big Ideas for the Edmonton Exhibition Lands.
 Edmontonians area invited to submit their ideas for all 200 acres of the project area through a request for proposals or public web portal.

-Following engagement in which Administration received input from over 2300 responses and interactions with the public, Urban Planning Committee endorses guiding principles for the project.
+Following engagement in which Administration received input from over 2300 responses and interactions with the public, Urban Planning Committee endorses for the project.

 City Council decides to terminate a sponsorship agreement between the City and Oilers Entertainment Group.
 This decision means the Coliseum building will be permanently closed with no future reuse and no repurposing of the facility.
 This decision opens up an opportunity for redevelopment north of 118 Avenue.